Tax-Smart Giving

 Designate a beneficiary

-Naming YWCA as a beneficiary of your retirement plan, life insurance policy, or investment account is a simple way to make a meaningful gift that costs you nothing today.
+Naming YWCA Clark County as a beneficiary of your retirement plan, life insurance policy, or investment account is a simple way to make a meaningful gift that costs you nothing today.